 "If you miss little Timmy's softball game even once he'll end up a serial killer all because of your terrible parenting."Parenting is challenging and complicated, and most parents are doing the best they can in the world's hardest job.
 Hollywood knows that you're doing it wrong, though, if you spend even one second at work that you could be fishing or teaching your kid to catch a baseball.
 This trope can fail at even trying to find a balance between work and spending time with the kids.
 Basically, this is a story about parents who do honestly love their kids, but are Workaholics who yammer away on a cellphone constantly and don't show up to their kid's science fair or soccer game or spelling bee.
 The child will feel the pain and misery of your (often ridiculously benign) neglect as he looks in the audience and sees you aren't there.
 It can even unintentionally infer that they don't care about their own children.
 It usually develops into An Aesop about not busting your hump for the boss man and instead spending time with your family, frequently by Cutting the Electronic Leash.
 Subtrope of Parental Neglect.
 While not quite Always Male, has a strong tendency to be about Dad rather than Mom.
 Not really Parental Abandonment, because the parents are there, and not Hands-Off Parenting either, because they usually aren't hippies.
 This trope is the most usual portrait of Parents as People, and usually part of the backstory of a Lonely Rich Kid.
-Overlaps with Pulled From Your Day Off if they try to make time but work interferes anyway and Disneyland Dad if they try to make up for being absent by buying expensive gifts and paying for expensive outings.
+Overlaps with Pulled from Your Day Off if they try to make time but work interferes anyway and Disneyland Dad if they try to make up for being absent by buying expensive gifts and paying for expensive outings.

 open/close all folders

 - In the late 1980s, Telecom New Zealand ran an advert depicting a young boy speaking on the phone to his truck driver dad, with Elvis' Are You Lonesome Tonight playing in the background.